MarieAshley/oldblog/fathersday.md

 ## Mammoth
 I was 25 and had just started a new job in Southern California.
 My sister was back from college and on her summer vacation.
 The moment was ripe for another backpacking trip, around Mammoth Lakes.

-I left work late one July afternoon to drive to Mammoth Lakes.
-For the first time, I was driving alone.
-I blasted the music, rolled down the windows, and let lose.
-I sped through knolls by Joshua Tree, so that car felt like a roller coaster.
-I reveled in the long overdue sensation of the hot desert on my right and the dramatic Sierra Nevadas scenery to my left.
-Day turned to night; the moon was bright and large but partially hidden in-between wispy clouds.
-White, gray, purple, and black swam and billowed, painting a scene of a western, rugged, yet beautiful night.

-Little and Dad enthusiastically hugged me when I arrived.
+Little and Dad enthusiastically hugged me when I met them the night before the hike.
 Dad treated me to a few drinks and Little to a few sodas at the bar.
 We spent the night preparing for our trip and amused that Dad, who always packs so light, was stuffing a bottle of wine into his blue wireframe.

 The next morning, we quickly set into our hiking legs, albeit a little rusty.
 It was July, and my first time hiking in early summer.
 The flowers were out (as were the bugs) and plentiful.
 We walked through fields of flowers, climbed passes, and took in the scenery.

 We arrived at our campsite, a small beach, with a few hours left in the day.
 Little and I swam in the lake while Dad lake-chilled the wine.
 The lake was nearly freezing, so we hopped out.
 Little convinced me to climb a large, mosquito infested, talus field.
 We literally crawled, always maintaining three points of contact with the field.
 Below find Little sitting at the top, while I lagged behind, and the Minarets in the far distance.
 It was tough work, and a dumb idea, but the views were great.
-We could see the Minarets, Mammoth Mountain (See below, right corner) and even a chair lift at the top of the field.
+We could see the Minarets, Mammoth Mountain and even a chair lift at the top of the field.

-We could of course also see the lake we swam in one hour prior, and Dad pacing around the beach.

 With effort and anxiety, we climbed down the talus field and ate our dinner of beef jerkey, trail mix, and Kooliad.
 Night set, it was a freezing 32 degrees, and we were once again sleeping without a tent.
 We could see a spiral of the milky way clearly.
 Dad slept like a baby but Little and I were shivering.
 The two of us shared a sleeping bag to keep warm and streamed Mean Girls II on my smartphone, which took our minds off of the bitter cold.
 We soon dozed to sleep.

 The next morning was rough as we were too cold to move.
 The sun started to slowly creep towards us, warming some of the granite boulders by our campsite last.
-Like lizards, Little and I sat on the rocks for added warmth until Dad persuaded us to clean up the site. ""The sooner we get moving, the sooner we'll warm up.""
+Like lizards, Little and I sat on the rocks for added warmth until Dad persuaded us to clean up the site.
+"The sooner we get moving, the sooner we'll warm up."

 A few miles into the trail, Dad exclaimed he had accidentally left the celebratory wine chilling in the lake!
 Hopefully, someone finds it and enjoys that wine for us.